VaibhavSethia07/crackathon/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make dirs` or `make clean` ├── README.md          <- The top-level README for developers using this project.
+    ├── raw_data.dvc       <- Keeps the raw data versioned.
     ├── data
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
-    ├── eval.dvc           <- The end of the data pipeline - evaluates the trained model on the test dataset.
-    │
+    ├── dvc.lock
+    ├── dvc.yaml
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
     ├── notebooks          <- Jupyter notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
-    │
-    ├── process_data.dvc   <- Process the raw data and prepare it for training.
-    ├── raw_data.dvc       <- Keeps the raw data versioned.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures                 <- Generated graphics and figures to be used in reporting │   └── metrics.txt             <- Relevant metrics after evaluating the model.
     │   └── training_metrics.txt    <- Relevant metrics from training the model.
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.